sushant-sinha/leetcode-answers/README.md

 # leetcode-answers

-This repository includes solution of only non-premium questions of Leetcode.
+This repository includes solution of only non-premium questions on Leetcode.

-If you solve the questions in "to solve additional" or any question from Leetcode... create pr.
+If you solve any unsolved question from LeetCode or have better solutions... create pr.

+You can see my recent posts at https://leetcode.com/sushant-sinha/ (if I'm still writing those posts 😁)